 Do You Have a Child Turning 18 This Year?
-Learn How Arizona and New Mexico Law Affects Them.
+Learn How Arizona Law Affects Them.

-It is important to understand the legal ramifications of your child turning 18 in Arizona and New Mexico.
+It is important to understand the legal ramifications of your child turning 18 in Arizona.
 Most likely, if you have an 18 year old, you might be asking yourself, “Where has the time gone?”
 It may seem like just the other day you were walking your daughter or son into kindergarten class for the first day of school; helping parallel park before taking the test for the first driver’s license; or taking pictures before heading off for the first prom.